 8. Small Form Factor

-If you want to solder your motherboard, you can’t use these standoffs.
+You can’t use these standoffs if you want to solder your motherboard.
 Due to their non-conductive nature, these standoffs can’t conduct electricity.
 If you want to solder the pins, then you must solder them.
 Otherwise, you can’t solder them.